iiasa/message_ix/README.md

 [![Test coverage](https://codecov.io/gh/iiasa/message_ix/branch/master/graph/badge.svg)](https://codecov.io/gh/iiasa/message_ix)

-MESSAGEix is a versatile, dynamic systems-optimization modeling framework developed by the IIASA Energy Program since the 1980s.
+MESSAGEix is a versatile, dynamic systems-optimization modeling framework developed by the IIASA Energy, Climate, and Environment (ECE) Program since the 1980s.

 MESSAGE is a specific mathematical formulation of a model for strategic energy planning and integrated assessment of energy-engineering-economy-environment (E4) systems.
 The linear-programming optimization model can be be linked to the general-equilibrium MACRO model to incorporate feedback between prices and demand levels for energy and commodities.